 From this, the definition of the word ‘vegan’ was expounded upon in 1949 by Leslie J Cross to also “seek an end to the use of animals by man for food, commodities, work, hunting, vivisection, and by all other uses involving exploitation of animal life by man”.

-Whilst the term vegan is still defined in different ways by people, the one I believe encapsulates the fundamental principles of veganism best, and predominantly used by proponents of veganism, is via The Vegan Society as follows:
+The definition that encapsulates the fundamental principles of veganism best, and predominantly used by proponents of veganism, is via The Vegan Society as follows:

 “Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.”